‘Reasonable Doubt’: A Conscious Hip-Hop Classic Brought to You by Jay-Z and Ronald Reagan

 The “sense of hopelessness” that motivated people like Jay-Z to hustle was a result of Reaganomics.
 With Reaganomics putting a hurting on working class wages, and government provided services like after-school programs being cut, the sad reality of a track like “Coming of Age” becomes a lot easier to see.
 “Coming of Age” finds Jay-Z playing the role of the established hustler, looking to guide the teenage, up-and-coming hustler Memphis Bleek on how to operate.
 With no after-school programs, the middle class gutted, and their parents often imprisoned due to the “war on drugs” pushed originally by former President Nixon (which would later be identified as a war against the radical left and blacks), then pushed again by Reagan with his unbalanced “mandatory minimums,” children in inner-cities turned to the closest image of success they could relate to, which was often the drug dealer.

 Reasonable Doubt gave the perspective of a hustler in a way we hadn’t seen before.
 Sure, many others had broached the subject, but no one approached it with a similar amount of depth, yet an amount of simplicity that allowed those not involved in the underworld to understand.
-Some proclaim rappers like Jay-Z promote drug culture, influencing listeners’ behavior, but the reality is politicians and public policy influence the hustlers behavior before they think of rapping about it.
+Some proclaim rappers like Jay-Z promote drug culture, influencing listeners’ behavior, but the reality is politicians and public policy influence the hustlers’ behavior before they think of rapping about it.
 This is a cycle.
 Whether the rapper raps about it or not, as “Coming of Age” explained, the hustlers are in the community.
 Their actions, motivated by the actions of politicians and public policy are influential on younger generations due to the appearance of their success.
 While it’s clear how the impact of public policy could influence the actions of someone like Jay-Z, what often isn’t addressed is the real problematic issue; where were all the drugs coming from?

-August 18th 1996 the San Jose Mercury News ran part one of a three part series titled “The Dark Alliance.”
+August 18th 1996 the San Jose Mercury News ran part one of a three-part series titled “The Dark Alliance.”
 Written by journalist Gary Webb, the series explained how back in the 80’s two drug smugglers, Oscar Danilo Blandon and Norwin Menesis, sold massive amounts of cocaine for low prices to the Los Angeles Blood and Crip gangs by way of Freeway Rick Ross (not the rapper), how that influx of cocaine in the black community would start the crack epidemic, and how it was all sanctioned by the CIA to fund their anti-communist rebels, or Contras, in Nicaragua.
 These were the same Contras Reagan would eventually come out and admit that his team had sold weapons to Iran to fund.
 Several major media outlets like the Los Angeles Times and Washington Post worked to discredit Webb’s work, claiming that the amount of money generated was over exaggerated, but there were certain facts that couldn’t be denied.
 Oscar Danilo Blandon (who also sold weapons to the Crips) was arrested in 1986 by the FBI on drug charges.
 Somehow, lacking US Citizenship, Blandon avoided deportation.
 He’s the only foreigner arrested on drug charges in the US to avoid deportation.
 Blandon claimed that the CIA protected him, allowing to operate with immunity.
-Arrested again in 92, Blandon served 24 months in federal prison only to be released, and employed by the DEA, who would then use him to set up Rick Ross (again, not the rapper).
+Arrested again in 92, Blandon served 24 months in federal prison only to be released and employed by the DEA, who would then use him to set up Rick Ross (again, not the rapper).
 Among several other places, this is documented in the documentary Freeway: Crack in the System.

 Essentially, Blandon is tied to the “guns and drugs shipped into the neighborhood” Snoop talked about.
 While Freeway Rick’s operation started in Los Angeles, at the price he was receiving cocaine for, it expanded into every major market in the country.
 While Hip-Hop artists like Jay-Z often catch flack for the problems of the black community, you’d be a lot more justified pointing the blame toward individuals like Ronald Reagan.
-Reaganomics, followed by the influx of cocaine and weapons to fund the Contras, followed by the Anti-Drug Abuse Act of 1986 and it’s racially bias mandatory minimum sentencing (which gave 5 years for 5 grams of crack, which was cheap and considered a popular drug in the black community, but required 500 grams of powder cocaine, which cost far more and was considered a white drug) created an environment where opportunities were minimized, and those who you were supposed to look to for guidance were either addicted to drugs, or imprisoned for selling them.
+Reaganomics, followed by the influx of cocaine and weapons to fund the Contras, followed by the Anti-Drug Abuse Act of 1986 and it’s racially biased mandatory minimum sentencing (which gave 5 years for 5 grams of crack, which was cheap and considered a popular drug in the black community, but required 500 grams of powder cocaine, which cost far more and was considered a white drug) created an environment where opportunities were minimized, and those who you were supposed to look to for guidance were either addicted to drugs, or imprisoned for selling them.

 Consciousness is defined as “the state of being awake and aware of one’s surroundings.”
 You don’t get that much more awake and aware of what was going on in the streets than Reasonable Doubt.
-It wasn’t just some big celebration of drug culture, it was friends being torn apart by “D’evils,” it was other friends murdered over “Dead Presidents,” it was “Regrets.”
+It wasn’t just some big celebration of the drug culture, it was friends being torn apart by “D’evils,” it was other friends murdered over “Dead Presidents,” it was “Regrets.”
 I’m sure there are a million quotes about dark times creating great art, or artists creating their best work while suffering; a lot of people suffered behind the Ronald Reagan era…and that’s how we got classics like Reasonable Doubt.
 With that being said, if anything is to be labeled “problematic” about this situation, it shouldn’t be the music.

 Become a "Realist."